Raed-Ashraf/ETL-Pipeline-using-SSIS/README.md

 2. **Download the Solution File**: Download the solution file "Sales ETL Pipeline.sln".

-3. **Unzip the Solution**: Unzip the folder "Sales ETL Pipeline.7z".
+3. **Download and Unzip the Solution**: Download and Unzip the folder "Sales ETL Pipeline.7z".

 4. **SQL Server**: SQL Server should be installed on your machine to act as the destination database.